-E-Mail your request - You must include your full name and complete mailing address.
-To request a "ride-along", please contact our Professional Standards Division Manager at the telephone number listed above.
+To request a "ride-along", please contact our Education Coordinator at the telephone number listed above.

 In accordance with Title VII of the Civil Rights Act of 1964, it is the policy of Sussex County Emergency Medical Services to prohibit discrimination on the basis of race, color, national origin, sex, or political or religious affiliations.